Последна редакция: , Invalid DateTime

 Whereas under proof-of-work, the timing of blocks is determined by the mining difficulty, in proof-of-stake, the tempo is fixed.
 Time in proof-of-stake Ethereum is divided into slots (12 seconds) and epochs (32 slots).
 One validator is randomly selected to be a block proposer in every slot.
 This validator is responsible for creating a new block and sending it out to other nodes on the network.
 Also in every slot, a committee of validators is randomly chosen, whose votes are used to determine the validity of the block being proposed.

-A transaction has "finality" in distributed networks when it's part of a block that can't change without a significant amount of ether getting burned.
+A transaction has "finality" in distributed networks when its part of a block that can't change without a significant amount of ETH getting burned.
 On proof-of-stake Ethereum, this is managed using "checkpoint" blocks.
 The first block in each epoch is a checkpoint.
 Validators vote for pairs of checkpoints that it considers to be valid.
-If a pair of checkpoints attracts votes representing at least two-thirds of the total staked ether, the checkpoints are upgraded.
+If a pair of checkpoints attracts votes representing at least two-thirds of the total staked ETH, the checkpoints are upgraded.
 The more recent of the two (target) becomes "justified".
 The earlier of the two is already justified because it was the "target" in the previous epoch.
 Now it is upgraded to "finalized".
-To revert a finalized block, an attacker would commit to losing at least one-third of the total supply of staked ether (currently around $10,000,000,000).
-The exact reason for this is explained in this Ethereum Foundation blog post.
+To revert a finalized block, an attacker would commit to losing at least one-third of the total supply of staked ETH.
+The exact reason for this is explained in this Ethereum Foundation blog post(opens in a new tab).
 Since finality requires a two-thirds majority, an attacker could prevent the network from reaching finality by voting with one-third of the total stake.
-There is a mechanism to defend against this: the inactivity leak.
+There is a mechanism to defend against this: the inactivity leak(opens in a new tab).
 This activates whenever the chain fails to finalize for more than four epochs.
-The inactivity leak bleeds away the staked ether from validators voting against the majority, allowing the majority to regain a two-thirds majority and finalize the chain.
+The inactivity leak bleeds away the staked ETH from validators voting against the majority, allowing the majority to regain a two-thirds majority and finalize the chain.

 When the network performs optimally and honestly, there is only ever one new block at the head of the chain, and all validators attest to it.
 However, it is possible for validators to have different views of the head of the chain due to network latency or because a block proposer has equivocated.
 Therefore, consensus clients require an algorithm to decide which one to favor.
 The algorithm used in proof-of-stake Ethereum is called LMD-GHOST(opens in a new tab), and it works by identifying the fork that has the greatest weight of attestations in its history.